daltskin/SmartThingsTerminal/README.md

 # Usage

+Either clone the repo, or simply download the latest executable binaries version for your operating system from [releases](https://github.com/daltskin/SmartThingsTerminal/releases)

 Simply run from your command prompt providing your access token.
 If you don't have an access token, it's easy to set one up here: https://account.smartthings.com/tokens

 ![screenshot](docs/pat.png)